MavenCode/terraform-aws-sqs/readme.md

 **_This sqs infrastructure is built to serve s3 bucket notifications if a bucket id and dependecy variables are provided by user._**

+**_update: module variables must be passed at module decalration.
+Using CLI time var argument using \*.tfvars file is impossible with non-string variables, bucket_arn, bucket_id, dependecy.
+If dependency is declared = '[""]' bucket attributes id and arn are not needed in module call_**

 See below for user provided variables to customize sqs deployment.
 Also available in the variables.tf file with the variable type expected.
 | Input variables | Description |
 | ----------------- | -------------------------------------------------------------------- |